-1We used the method instead of using the named entity extraction in our system participated in QAC2, because we did not have our own named entity tagger.
-However, the method can be used together with the conventional method using the named entity extraction.
+1We used the method instead of using the named entity extraction with detailed categories in our system participated in QAC2.
+However, the method can be used together with the conventional named entity extraction with detailed categories and it may improve the performance of question answering.